A 3-tiered Marketing Approach

 If you're marketing in an area where arugula is familiar and lettuce is old news, incorporate Asian greens and mâche.

 Asian greens are tremendously diverse and versatile.
 They add color, flavor, loft, and weight to salad mix.
 They can be combined with arugula, lettuce, chicory, and herbs such as parsley or basil for mesclun mix.
 Grown to full size, Asian greens are key components in stir-fries.
-Cross-sell Asian greens with carrots, cilantro, peppers, and onions as a stir-fry starter mix.
+Cross-sell Asian greens with a seasonally changing kaleidoscope of distinct and preferred flavors — hot peppers, choi sums, sprouting broccolis, garlic, scallions, Chinese leeks, chives, cilantro, lemon grass, shiso, Asian basils — as a stir-fry starter mix.

 Mâche is a cool-weather crop that thrives in the late fall, winter, and early spring.
 Also known as lamb's lettuce, corn salad, or Nüsslisalat ("nut salad"), it is a diminutive plant with thumb-sized leaves that remain tender, juicy, and mildly nutty even when temperatures plummet.
 In milder areas it can be field-grown and harvested throughout the winter.
 At higher latitudes it performs well in a hoophouse or caterpillar tunnel.
 Mâche is easy to grow but slow to grow, and it can be hard to clean.
 Be sure to harvest before flowers appear, and rinse harvested rosettes gently to avoid bruising the leaves.